 Starting from the initial release, IONIX research tracked the Citrix Attack Surface for IONIX customers and a sample of additional organizations.
 Over this time, the average attack surface was 4.5 instances per organization.
 The number of appliances for larger enterprises was in double digits with the largest ones having over 30 instances.

 In the 2nd half of September, IONIX research re-analyzed the Citrix Attack Surface to verify that our customers have addressed their critical vulnerabilities.
 In addition, we wanted to examine the differences in close rates and the time to remediation.

 The State of Citrix Vulnerabilities – Research Findings

 Our research team found that among IONIX customers, only 3% of the Citrix CVEs remained open after 2 months.
 Among other organizations, the percentage of unmitigated CVEs was more than six times higher at 19%.

-IONIX customers were also able to resolve the vulnerabilities three times faster than other organizations.
+IONIX customers were also able to execute vulnerabilities assessments and resolve those vulnerabilities three times faster than other organizations.
 Mean time to resolution (MTTR) among our customers was 17 days on average in comparison to 56 days on average for other organizations.

 *The results are based on a sample of organizations across multiple verticals and global representation.

 IONIX ASM provides our customers with a focused view of the zero-day attack surface.
 This allows them to identify all relevant assets across their entire attack surface inventory, filtered based on technology and versions (where possible).